rezzyyhh/ML/README.md

 # MoneyLion Technical Assessment :

-Please note we will require you to use Java as the language and ideally, Spring Boot as the framework.
+Please note that you are required to use Java as the language and ideally, Spring Boot as the framework.

 ## User story: